310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 I wouldn’t have a single good thing left to say about myself.
 {% endbubble %}

-{% bubble Tomoya frown2 %}
+{% bubble Tomoya frownshake %}
-That's why I *should* try as hard as I can to master cuteness like Hajime…
+That’s why I *should* try as hard as I can to master cuteness like Hajime…

-But I really don’t feel like it’s for me.
+But I can’t help but feel something off about that direction for me.

-I spent so much time fretting over it and going around in circles… That Hajime got tired of waiting for me and we ended up fighting… And now we're just dwelling on this whole thing and not making up.
+I spent so much time fretting over it and going around in circles… That Hajime got tired of waiting for me and we ended up fighting… And now we’re just dwelling on this whole thing and not making up.
 {% endbubble %}

 {% bubble Tomoya sigh %}
-I'm just being an idiot, aren't I…?
+I’m just being an idiot, aren’t I…?
 But I really just don’t know what to do…

 I guess the best thing I can do is just tell Hajime how I really feel and make up with him, but…

 Hajime did nothing wrong.
-It’s all me and my own issues.
+It’s all me and my own issues…
 {% endbubble %}

 {% bubble Tomoya sad2 %}
-There’s nothing he should be stressing about at all…
+There’s nothing he should be stressing or feeling hurt about at all…

-He's really determined for once, but I just feel like I'm burdening him.
+He’s really determined for once, but I just feel like I’m burdening him and ruining the mood…

-He’s doing the things he wants to do with everything he’s got, but I feel like I'm just being dead weight…
+He’s doing the things he wants to do with everything he’s got, but I feel like I’m just being dead weight.

 I’m scared.
 I alone want to be his ally, forever and ever.
 I don’t want to make him cry.
-I don't ever want to cast a shadow over that gentle smile of his.
+I don’t ever want to cast a shadow over that gentle smile of his, nor be the cause of it.

 Yet right now, I’m the reason why he’s depressed.
-All 'cause I don’t have the talent for this… all 'cause I'm not determined enough.
+All ‘cause I don’t have the talent or capability for this… all ‘cause I’m not determined enough.
 {% endbubble %}

 {% bubble Tomoya sad3 %}